-There are some obvious benefits in managing Sandbox in Windows 10 –
+There are some obvious benefits in managing Sandbox in Windows 11 or 10 –

-- No requirement of VHD, it is part of Windows 10.
+- No requirement of VHD, it is part of Windows 11 or 10.
 By using Sandbox, a user can access Enterprise Insider build 18305 or later.

 - Safe and clean every time it runs over the window.